ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Arabidopsis/BT_Canu.md

 ## An Example with canu

 Let us assemble a bacterial genome [Bacillus thuringiensis strain: HS18-1](https://www.ncbi.nlm.nih.gov/sra/?term=SRR2093876).
 This particular genome is interesting because it shows insecticidal activity against Diptera.
 The raw data contains 1.5G of data and the genome size is 6.4 mb.
 The assembly can be found on [NCBI](https://www.ncbi.nlm.nih.gov/assembly/GCF_001182785.1).
 Therefore, we will have over 200x coverage, plenty for a genome assembly with canu.
 Canu recommends 30-60x minimum coverage.
+The paper for this assembly can be read [here](https://www.sciencedirect.com/science/article/pii/S0168165615300961)

 #### Download the data from ENA